-The FDCA and FDA regulations do not specifically prohibit this practice with regard to prescription and over-the-counter medications.
-There is a "warranty" safe harbour in the Anti-Kickback law that excludes certain warranty payments from the definition of "remuneration" under the statute.
+Safe harbour analysis is critical for any proposed warranty scheme involving a product for which federal healthcare programme reimbursement is available; warranties can be considered value transfers which implicate the Anti-Kickback Statute.
+Importantly, there is a "warranty" safe harbour in the Anti-Kickback law that excludes certain warranty payments from the definition of "remuneration" under the statute.
 See 42 C.F.R. §1001.952(g).
-The definition of warranty in the warranty safe harbour incorporates the Federal Trade Commission's definition of warranty which includes "any undertaking in writing... to refund, repair, replace, or take other remedial action with respect to such product in the event that such product fails to meet the specifications set forth in the undertaking".
+The definition of warranty in the warranty safe harbour incorporates the Federal Trade Commission's definition of warranty which includes "any undertaking in writing ... to refund, repair, replace, or take other remedial action with respect to such product in the event that such product fails to meet the specifications set forth in the undertaking".
 15 U.S.C. §2301(6)(B).
-The warranty safe harbour only protects warranties on "items", so, a warranty on a combination of items and services does not technically qualify for protection.
-Safe harbour protection is available as long as the buyer complies with the standards of 42 C.F.R. §1001.952(g) (1)-(2) and the manufacturer or supplier complies with the following standards of 42 C.F.R. §1001.952(g)(3)-(4):
+The safe harbour warranty only protects warranties on "items", so a warranty on a combination of items and services does not technically qualify for protection.
+Safe harbour protection is available as long as the buyer complies with the standards of 42 C.F.R. §1001.952(g)(1)-(2) and the manufacturer or supplier complies with the following standards of 42 C.F.R. §1001.952(g)(3)-(4):

-- The manufacturer or supplier must comply with either of the following two standards: (i) The manufacturer or supplier must fully and accurately report the price reduction of the item (including a free item), which was obtained as part of the warranty, on the invoice or statement submitted to the buyer, and inform the buyer of its obligations under paragraphs (g)(1) and (g)(2) of this section; and (ii) where the amount of the price reduction is not known at the time of sale, the manufacturer or supplier must fully and accurately report the existence of a warranty on the invoice or statement, inform the buyer of its obligations under paragraphs (g)(1) and (g)(2) of this section, and, when the price reduction becomes known, provide the buyer with documentation of the calculation of the price reduction resulting from the warranty. - The manufacturer or supplier must not pay any remuneration to any individual (other than a beneficiary) or entity for any medical, surgical, or hospital expense incurred by a beneficiary other than for the cost of the item itself.
+- The manufacturer or supplier must comply with either of the following two standards: (i) the manufacturer or supplier must fully and accurately report the price reduction of the item (including a free item), which was obtained as part of the warranty, on the invoice or statement submitted to the buyer, and inform the buyer of its obligations under paragraphs (g)(1) and (g)(2) of this section; and (ii) where the amount of the price reduction is not known at the time of sale, the manufacturer or supplier must fully and accurately report the existence of a warranty on the invoice or statement, inform the buyer of its obligations under paragraphs (g)(1) and (g)(2) of this section, and, when the price reduction becomes known, provide the buyer with documentation of the calculation of the price reduction resulting from the warranty. - The manufacturer or supplier must not pay any remuneration to any individual (other than a beneficiary) or entity for any medical, surgical, or hospital expense incurred by a beneficiary other than for the cost of the item itself.